Expertise: Affirmative action; race preferences; U.S. politics; Israeli-Palestinian dispute; media issues, especially military-media relations

 From 1973 to 1977, Zelnick served as a special correspondent for the Christian Science Monitor, covering the US Supreme Court.

 During the years Zelnick has contributed numerous columns and articles to newspapers and scholarly journals.
 He is the author of five books: Backfire: A Reporter Looks at Affirmative Action, Gore: A Political Life, Winning Florida: How the Bush Team Fought the Battle, Swing Dance: Justice O'Connor and the Michigan Muddle, and Israel’s Unilaterialism.
-His book The Network Neutrality Fallacy, coauthored with his daughter, Eva, is being published by Hoover.
+His most recent book, coauthored with his daughter Eva, is titled The Illusion of Net Neutrality: Political Alarmism, Regulatory Creep, and the Real End to Internet Freedom (Hoover Institution Press, 2013).
 He is currently working on his memoirs, which will be housed in the Boston University Archives.

 A native of New York City, Zelnick graduated from Cornell and the University of Virginia’s Law School.